This is the latest installment in an ongoing series about local musicians.

 Dear Readers.
 Please wear a face covering, wash your hands frequently, stay 6 feet apart, eat healthy and be physically active.
 If you or someone you care for has diabetes join the free monthly Vidant Diabetes support meeting Nov.
 16 from 5:30-6:30 p.m. to learn about healthy holiday eating.…

-This is the latest installment in a series on local musicians.
+This is the latest installment in an ongoing series on local musicians.